eddiethedean/strum/docs/json-parsing.md

 4. **Use type hints** - Leverage Pydantic's validation by using proper type annotations

+## Performance Considerations

+`JsonParsableModel` uses a fast-path optimization:
+- Only attempts JSON parsing for strings starting with `{`
+- Non-JSON strings skip JSON parsing entirely
+- Minimal overhead for non-JSON inputs

+This makes it safe to use `JsonParsableModel` even when you're not sure if input will be JSON.

 ## See Also

 - **[Basic Usage](basic-usage.md)** - Field-level parsing and pattern chaining
 - **[Advanced Patterns](advanced-patterns.md)** - Union types and complex scenarios
 - **[API Reference](api-reference.md)** - Complete API documentation
+- **[Best Practices](user-guides/best-practices.md)** - Tips for using JSON parsing effectively